 Home Depot’s generic strategy and intensive growth strategies are interrelated to ensure continued business growth.
 The company is the biggest player in the home improvement retail industry in the United States.
 Home Depot’s generic strategy guides the firm in terms of its overall approach to capturing the biggest market share.
 On the other hand, Home Depot’s intensive growth strategies specify the approaches used to sustain business growth in the international home improvement retail market.
-Home Depot’s leadership is linked to the successful implementation and combination of its generic strategy and intensive strategies for growth.
+Business leadership and goal fulfillment for Home Depot’s corporate mission and corporate vision are linked to the successful implementation and combination of its generic strategy and intensive strategies for growth.

 Home Depot’s Generic Strategy (Porter’s Model)